 Attachment Bindings tab: Bind an external piece of information, or attachment to the key.
 You can also remove an attachment from an object, override an attachment binding's default value, or change the position of a bound attachment.
 To override the value of the attachment you have moved to the Selected Attachments grid, double-click the Value field of the target attachment.
 ER/Studio opens the Value Override Editor or a list depending on the attachment datatype.
 Attachments are created in the Attachments folder of the Data Dictionary.
-For more information, see Attaching External Documents to the Data Model.
+For more information, see Attachment Selected Attachment of the Data Dictionary.